How to Get Rid of Carpet Beetles

 Black Carpet Beetle (Attagenus unicolor)

-This species was likely imported in the early 1800s from Europe.
-However, one in the New World, they quickly went from minor nuisance to major pests.
+This species was likely imported from Europe in the early 1800s.
+However, once in the New World, they quickly went from minor nuisance to major pests.

 They’re highly destructive, targeting products containing keratin, cereals and grains, synthetic carpets, and wool-based products (their personal favorite).
 Black carpet beetles are dark brown to black, oval, and 1/8 to 3/16 inches long and hate humidity.